apigee/apigee-go-gen/README.md

 ### Creating API Proxy from GraphQL Schema

-You can use the `render bundle` command to create a bundle using a template and a GraphQL schema as input.
+You can use the `render apiproxy` command to create a bundle using a template and a GraphQL schema as input.

-While GraphQL schemas might not contain all the necessary details for a complete API Proxy bundle, this command offers flexibility through the `--set` and `--set-string` parameters.
+While GraphQL schemas might not contain all the necessary details for a complete API proxy bundle, this command offers flexibility through the `--set` and `--set-string` parameters.
 This works similar to how values are set in Helm charts.

 **How it Works:**